EXL/Stuff/Examples/C++-Iterator/ReadMe.md

-C++-Iterator
+C++ Iterator
 ============

-A simple template iterator by file content.
+A simple template iterator by the file content.